 When the dust settles, it's by far the highest ranking song of my top 100 80s singles that I don't recall enjoying during the 80s.

+I typically enjoy a long sweeping opening but in this case it makes sense to hit us straight over the head with a powerful intro.
 The no-nonsense pro-environment rocker "Dreamworld" gets right to the point: the development of theme parks, hotels and condos along the coast will ultimately result in its destruction.

 Australia's Midnight Oil set the bar for political bands: lead singer and wild dancer Peter Garrett doubled down and ran for office in his homeland after years of making albums and public protests.
+"Beds Are Burning" is a pretty good tune, too:

 The zany video always reminds me of the wacky hijinx in the 1987 summer hit "Right on Track" by the Breakfast Club.
 Still a smooth groove.